sine2pi/Big_worm/README.md

-## How it Works and Why it's a Good Idea:
+### What is it:

-### An approach to building an attention mechanism that can adapt its focus based on the input sequence.
+An approach to building an attention mechanism that can adapt its focus based on the input sequence.
 It combines the strengths of local and global attention while incorporating mechanisms for efficiency and dynamic adaptation.

+### Why it's a good idea:
 Addresses a common challenge in sequence modeling, i.e., balancing local and global dependencies.

+### How it works:
 Global Context for Span Prediction: The HybridAttention first performs global attention over the entire sequence.
 The output of this global attention is then used to predict the span_scale.
 This is a smart design because the global context likely contains valuable information for determining the appropriate attention span for each part of the sequence.

 Adaptive Local Attention: The predicted span_scale is used to control the effective window size for the local attention.
 This allows the model to: